 What to do if you see someone sleeping rough

-Newcastle City Council is committed to ending rough sleeping in the city and ensuring that there is a proactive approach to supporting rough sleepers off the street.
+Newcastle City Council is committed to ending rough sleeping in the city and ensuring that there is a proactive approach to supporting those who sleep rough off the street.
 Our aim is to ensure that no one in Newcastle needs to be homeless and that the prevention of homelessness is “everyone’s business”.
 Rough sleeping can be a complex issue and in Newcastle people do not usually sleep rough because of a lack of accommodation, the Council funds, a daily outreach service and 729 rooms for people at risk of homelessness.
-For many rough sleeping it is often linked to unmet, underlying health and welfare issues.
+For many people sleeping rough it is often linked to unmet, underlying health and welfare issues.
 Our Street Zero partnership brings together public, private, voluntary agencies and faith groups to work together to end rough sleeping by 2022.

 If you see someone sleeping rough you can let us know either by email on email@example.com or you can call our Rough Sleeping Helpline on 0191 278 3899 and we will take action to offer help and assistance.

 The street outreach team will make contact with the person as soon as possible to determine their circumstances and offer advice and support, however this public reporting line is not an emergency response service and if there are serious concerns about a person’s immediate health or welfare then contact should be made with emergency services.

 In Newcastle the Street Outreach Team goes out to look for people who are asleep on the streets or who look as if they have been sleeping rough.
 They encourage people to take up offers of accommodation and to go to a day centre to get warm, have food, a hot drink and a shower.
 The Outreach Team will also engage with people who are begging in the city and seek to find out if they need accommodation or support from other services.